 Before you begin, back up all of your personal data.
-While you should back up your data regularly, it is especially important to do so before reinstalling an operating system.
+(Your File History backup system should accomplish this task.)
+While you should back up your data regularly, it is especially important to do so just before reinstalling an operating system.